jsal13/_blog_old/_posts/2022-01-14-arima-how-to-pt-1.md

-Notice that as we get higher and higher in _p_, we get a better and better estimate of our plot.
+Notice that as we get larger values of _p_, we get a better estimate of our timeseries.
 This makes sense, since we're using more past data to predict a current value.
-The downside is: we lose a lot of data at the beginning, since we don't have enough points to estimate things.
+The downside is: we lose a lot of data at the beginning, since we don't have enough points to "look back on" and calculate our regression.
 Compare ``AR(01)`` and ``AR(25)`` in the above plot.

-What do we gain by doing this?
+What do we gain by doing an autoregression?
 Recall that an autoregression takes in some past values and predicts a current value: we can use this type of model to perform regression-type analysis on our timeseries, just as we would do if we had a regression on non-timeseries data.
 Powerful!

 ## Moving Averages

-Moving averages in timeseries take certain windows of observations and take some sort of average of them.
-For example, a moving average with a window size of 5 taking a mean will look at 5 observations, take the mean of those, then shift up one timestep and do the same thing.
-Pandas makes this easy to do:
+Moving averages in timeseries take certain windows of observations and take an average of them.
+For example, a moving average with a window size of 5 taking a mean will look at 5 observations, take the mean of those observations, then shift up one timestep and do the same thing.
+Plotting those means gives us the moving average of our timeseries.

+Pandas makes this straight-forward:

 ```python